EIA-899 Bus

 LVDM Low Voltage Differential Signaling Multi-Point, [Proprietary], 8mA with one bus driver.

-For detailed LVDS design information see this LVDS Design Data page.
+For detailed LVDS design information see the

 {LVDS Bus Index}